LucasBoTang/Seattle_Airbnb/README.md

 ### Data

-The data about Airbnb in Boston and Seattle are downloaded from **Kaggle**:
+The data about Airbnb in Boston and Seattle can be downloaded from **Kaggle**:

 [Boston Airbnb Open Data](https://www.kaggle.com/airbnb/boston)